Note: the information provided below reflects our current knowledge and will be continually updated as we learn more and the situation unfolds.

 In response to this order, we are asking that all host sites offer their RARE AmeriCorps Member the ability to serve remotely until further notice.
 Please contact Titus if remote service isn’t an option ASAP and we will work with you directly in identifying alternative paths forward.

 What This Means for RARE Service

 - Members can continue full-time via Teleservice/Remote Service from their home.
 Site supervisors must determine that teleservice is reasonable.

 - Members and Supervisors may jointly complete a Teleservice Request Form to submit to RARE for approval.

 - If a host site closure extends past two weeks, during which time no staff or volunteers are allowed on site, the site supervisor must contact RARE immediately to determine available options for navigating this unforeseen circumstance.

 Under limited circumstances RARE AmeriCorps Members & Site Supervisors may jointly request teleservice/remote service at the discretion of the RARE AmeriCorps Program Director (temporary site closures due to events such as natural disasters, health epidemics, etc.).
-RARE AmeriCorps Members, in conjunction with their Site Supervisor, are required to create an outline detailing the work that will be done during this period.
-In order to count service hours, Members must keep a detailed description of their work, which is to be broken up by 15-minute increments.
-In addition, at the end of their approved teleservice period, RARE AmeriCorps Members must submit all documents of their work to the Site Supervisor and RARE AmeriCorps Program Director.
-Submit original form, along with the detailed work outline, to RARE AmeriCorps Program Director for approval after receiving Site Supervisor’s signature.
+RARE AmeriCorps Members, in conjunction with their Site Supervisor, are required to create an outline (using the template provided by the RARE AmeriCorps Program) detailing the work that will be done during this period.
+In order to count service hours, Members must keep a description of their work, highlighting deliverables, which is to be broken up by 30-60 minute increments.
+In addition, at the end of their approved teleservice period, RARE AmeriCorps Members must submit documentation of their work to the Site Supervisor and RARE AmeriCorps Program Director.

 Approved teleservice activities: